Worlddidac Delegation to Côte d’Ivoire & Ghana 2026

 • Donor-financed education and skills development projects

-• Development finance and donor institutions
+• Development organisations and funding partners

-eLearning Africa 2026 (Optional)
+Optional Extension: eLearning Africa 2026

 Exclusive opportunities to: